Xavier High School (Massachusetts): After closing

 The Concord-Carlisle Regional School District briefly considered purchasing the school for use as a school within their own school system, but ultimately rejected this idea as it would have required expensive renovation because the building itself did not meet the school district's educational specifications.

 Instead the plot of land was rezoned for commercial use and sold to the Minuteman Companies, an insurance company whose headquarters had been in Concord since the mid-1800s.

 The town briefly used the school's large auditorium for town meetings after the school closed in 1971 and continued using it after it was purchased by the Minutemen Companies.

 Extracurricular activities

-Xavier High School had sports programs including basketball as well as a theatre program and community outreach volunteer work.
+Xavier High School had sports programs including soccer, cross country, hockey, basketball, and baseball, as well as a chess club, a theatre program, and community outreach volunteer work.

-The school participated in a series of debate tournaments between Catholic High Schools organized by the Catholic Youth Organization, and students also were involved in overseas trips to locations including France, England, and Germany.
+The school participated in a series of debate tournaments among Catholic high schools organized by the Catholic Youth Organization, and students also were involved in overseas trips to locations including France, England, and Germany.